agilworld/test-psikologi-laravel-react/readme.md

 # Ibunda Studi Kasus

-> This is a port of the original [Ping CRM](https://github.com/inertiajs/pingcrm) written in Laravel and React JS.
+> This is a repo of [Test Psikologi Laravel React](https://github.com/agilworld/test-psikologi-laravel-react.git) written in Laravel and React JS.

 ## Installation